-Share today's driving experience with a quick Monkey Meter rating.
+Share today's driving experience with a quick road rage rating.

 Road rage can occur for numerous reasons, and typically the blame has been put on the driver.
 However, after more than a dozen years logging user input from the site, it's clear, road rage comes and goes like a tide.
 Some days are better than others for road rage, and the NHTSA has years of stats for accidents and fatalities supporting this point.
 The point?
 There are days where there are more lousy drivers (aka Monkeys) than others.

 On the site, you can also see what the current top city is with road rage based on the last 1,000 users.
 I think Boston and Los Angeles should win permanent monkey awards for top road raging cities based on previous ratings and emails.
 But now, it may just be whatever city has the highest smartphone per capita...texting and driving is a killer.
-There are also a bunch of road rage, driving tips, and safety articles found here!
+See all our content here: Driving tips and information.

 General Automotive article: F150 Lift & Leveling Kits